Read chapters

 "Indeed.
 I take it she was very young then?"

 Nevill nodded.
+Too young, he reminded himself at once.
+The thought did not improve his mood.
 He leaned back again and let a slow breath escape.
 "What a lovely story.
 And who is this paragon of a man?"

 'She didn't know, never said.
 She only kept saying that he was everything a gentleman should be – handsome and kind…and tall."
 He shook his head with warm remembrance.